nus-cs2103-AY2122S2/ip/docs/README.md

 #### Tasks

-There are :four: kinds of tasks that Conan can store.
+There are four kinds of tasks that Conan can store.
 1. **Todo** - Keeps track of the task that do not have to be completed without sometime. </br>
-   Format: : todo {Task} in the command line for such commands.
+   Format: todo {Task} in the command line for such commands.
-2. **Event** - Any event that you have to attend a certain date and time, Conan can keep track of that for you.</br>
+2. **Event** - Any event that you have to attend a certain date and time, Conan can keep track of that for you. </br>
    Format: event {Task} /at YYYY-MM-DD HHMM
-3. **Deadline** - Tasks that need to be completed within a time frame.</br>
+3. **Deadline** - Tasks that need to be completed within a time frame. </br>
    Format: deadline {Task} /by YYYY-MM-DD HHMM
-4. **Task** - any general tasks to keep track of.</br>
+4. **Task** - any general tasks to keep track of. </br>
    Format: {Task , more than 2 words}

 **Note**: For Event and Deadline, time argument HHMM is not necessary to enter, however the date must be entered.